Key information

 - You'll study on the University of Portsmouth campus with access to all facilities, support and societies

-- When you finish your foundation year successfully, you get a guaranteed place on BA (Hons) International Development
+- When you finish your foundation year successfully, you get a guaranteed place on BSc (Hons) Business and Supply Chain Management

 - Get used to how lectures, seminars and tutorials work, so you can move on to your degree ready for success